 Yellow Perch are also in short supply.
 Lake Michigan's yellow perch numbers have decreased 80 percent since 1990.
 States surrounding the Lake Michigan have put regulations on yellow perch fishing.
 For instance, Wisconsin banned commercial fishing for yellow perch in Lake Michigan in 1997.

-does Perch eat?
+What does Perch eat?
 In nature, Yellow

 Perch are primarily bottom feeders and eat almost anything, but prefer

 minnows, insect larvae, plankton, and worms.
 At

 Growing Power, our perch eat a combination of commercial

 found in Africa, Tilapia has been farmed for more than 2,500 years.
 Tilapia is a perfect fish for aquaponics

 because of its rapid growth, large size, and because it tastes great.
 This hardy fish can adapt to most any

 condition with the exception of water temperature.

 It takes about 9 months for our Tilapia to grow to a

 harvestable size, about 1.5 pounds.

 What does Tilapia eat?
 At Growing Power, we feed our fish duckweed,

 ground-up salad greens from the greenhouse, worms, and Tilapia love to

 eat algae from the side of the tank.

 Why do we use compost in our

 The coir is made from discarded coconut husks and helps

 wick water to the plant's root system.
-The compost
+The

 compost provides extra nutrient to grow an abundance of crops within

 fertilize the crops.
 The problem is, you

 can only grow crops with lower nutritional needs such as basil.
 For example, in most traditional hydroponic

 systems, Boron is found in very low quantities.
-Boron is
+Boron

-hydroponic systems.
+very low in hydroponic systems.
 At Growing

 Power, we solved this problem by adding nutrient rich compost to the

 grown in our aquaponics system.
 Satisfaction

 Interested in learning more?
 Come to Milwaukee and learn how to build your own system at a Growing Power's workshop.